 How to Plant Coreopsis

-- Annual varieties can be dug up and discarded in the fall after a few frosts.
+Annual varieties can be dug up and discarded after a few frosts.

-- Divide perennial plants every 3 to 4 years in the spring or early fall.
+Divide perennials every 3 to 4 years in spring or early fall.

 Coreopsis verticillata ‘Zagreb’ has moderately spreading clumps of slender green leaves that bear an abundance of bright-yellow, daisy-like flowers through summer.
 It is 12 to 18 inches tall and is hardy in Zones 4 to 9.